 To have perfect shoes, 100 % comfortable from the first time ,you as a shoemaker or a beginner in shoemaking need to customize your shoe lasts according to your feet.

 1 .
 Easy to work with

-If you skive or cut too much ( and you get a smaller dimension than you needed), you can always attach another piece of leather and reshape it.
+If you skive or cut too much ( and you get smaller dimension than you needed), you can always attach another piece of leather and reshape it.

 2. It becomes solid when it’s dry

-1. First of all, Veg tanned leather is a natural material and is the main advantage of working with leather toe puffs and counters: you will not work with any toxic materials, only natural materials.
+1. First of all, Veg tanned leather is a natural materials and is the main advantage of working with leather toe puffs and counters: you will not work with any toxic materials, only natural materials.

 Leather counters are dense and hard, but they become soft and easy to work with when you wet them.
-Because veg-tanned leather absorbs water.
+Because veg tanned leather absorbs water.

 When you will work with leather toe puffs and stiffeners you need only to wet them in water to make them stretch in any direction.

-When you will learn right approach to work with leather stiffeners you will create a solid surface only where it is needed( in the tip of the toes), but soft and flexible in the joints (bones area).
+When you will learn right approach to work with leather stiffeners you will create solid surface only where it needed( in the tip of the toes), but soft and flexible in the joints (bones area).

 You will get much more comfortable shoes with leather stiffeners then with any other synthetic stiffeners.

-3.To attach leather tanned toe puffs and counters you will use non-toxic water-based glue only!
+3.To attach leather tanned toe puffs and counters you will use non toxic water based glue only!

-You are not limited in time using leather stiffeners.(we all love to work at our own pace, so that is a big plus!)
+4.You are Not limited in time using leather stiffeners.(we all love to work at our own pace, so that is big plus!)

 5. You can reach thin edges of leather toe puffs and counters by skiving, that will guarantee good quality and beauty of your shoes.